survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 * `notes: () => NoteStore.getNotesByIds(notes)` - Our new getter is used to filter `notes`.
 * `addNote`, `deleteNote` - These operate now based on the new logic we specified.
 Note that we trigger `detachFromLane` before `delete` at `deleteNote`.
 Otherwise we may try to render non-existent notes.
 You can try swapping the order to see warnings.

-After these changes, we now have a system that can maintain relations between `Lanes` and `Notes`.
+After these changes, we have a system that can maintain relations between `Lanes` and `Notes`.
 The current structure allows us to keep singleton stores and a flat data structure.
 Dealing with references is a little awkward, but that's consistent with the Flux architecture.

+If you try to add notes to a specific lane, they shouldn't be duplicated anymore.
+Also editing a note should behave as you might expect:

 ![Separate notes](images/kanban_02.png)